 Whether you agree with the report’s assessment or not, it certainly provides some interesting food for thought.

 Final Thoughts on the World Happiness Report

-- What are the happiest countries in the world?
-According to the World Happiness Report, in 2017, it’s Norway!
+- What’s the happiest country in the world?
+According to the World Happiness Report, in 2018, it’s Finland!

 - The top 10 happiest countries all score high in these 6 areas: GDP per capita, healthy life expectancy, social support, trust (measured by a lack of corruption in business and government), freedom to make life decisions and generosity.

 - The U.S. has never made the top 10 list since the annual report starting listing the happiest countries in 2012.

 - Although U.S. GDP is increasing, happiness levels are dropping.
 We dropped five spots this year to No. 18.

 - There are three major public health issues that are drastically affecting our happiness levels in America: obesity, substance abuse and depression.